freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 *   Does your application assume the orientation of the device, and what if the user can't physically change it?
 *   Are there forgiving timed aspects of your application for someone that might need more time to fill in a form?
 *   Does your application still work (progressive enhancement) assuming that JavaScript does not load in time?
-*   You can even go as far as saying, if your website is very resource-heavy, will someone on a slow or spotty connection be able to read your content?
+*   You can even go as far as saying if your website is very resource-heavy, will someone on a slow or spotty connection be able to read your content?

 This is where accessibility comes into play.
 Accessibility basically entails making your content as friendly, as easy to 'access' as possible for the largest amount of people.
 This includes people who are deaf, low-vision, blind, dyslexic, mute, on a slow connection, colorblind, suffering from epilepsy, mental fatigue, age, physical limitations, etc.